markxroberts/risco-mqtt-local/README.md

 - Interaction with MQTT Binary Sensor integration in Home Assistant.
 - Home Assistant MQTT Auto Discovery.
 - RISCO multipartitions.
-- Bypass zones in Home Assistant (additional switch created for each zone)
+- Bypass zones in Home Assistant (additional switch created for each zone).
 - Multiple systems now supported with configurable alarm topic.
 - Outputs now supported.
-Non-user-usable outputs represented as binary sensors (private outputs in configuration).
-User-usable outputs represented as switches.
-Note that pulsed switches will immediately revert to off.
+Non-user-usable outputs represented as binary sensors (system outputs in configuration).
+User-usable outputs represented as switches or button.
+Note that pulsed switches are represented as buttons.
+Refer to https://www.home-assistant.io/integrations/button/ and https://www.home-assistant.io/integrations/binary_sensor/ for acceptable device classes.
+- Wireless zones now show battery status as additional binary sensors (this is the only state avaialble).

 ## Installation